Yandex Cloud

 • Request public access to connect to the cluster from outside Yandex Cloud.

-You can create a cluster without specifying any subnets for the hosts if the availability zone selected for each host contains exactly one subnet of the cluster network.
+You can create a cluster without specifying any subnets for hosts if the availability zone for each host contains only one subnet of the cluster network.

 Host name and FQDNHost name and FQDN

 Managed Service for PostgreSQL generates a name for each cluster host when it is created.
 This name will be the host's fully qualified domain name (FQDN).
-The host name and, consequently, FQDN cannot be changed.
+You cannot change the host name and, consequently, FQDN.

 To access a host within a single cloud network, use its FQDN.
-For more information, see the Yandex Virtual Private Cloud documentation.
+For more information, see this Yandex Virtual Private Cloud guide.

 Public access to a hostPublic access to a host